-For the purposes of the Mixed Use section, the City identifies five different land use types:
+For the purposes of the Mixed Use section, the City identifies five different generalized land use types:

-- 1. commercial (includes retail, restaurants, etc.); - 2. office;
+- 1. commercial (includes retail, restaurants, daycares, etc.);

+- 2. office:

 - 3. residential;

-- 4. civic (includes public and quasi-public open space, parks, entertainment venues, etc.); and,
+- 4. civic (includes both public and quasi-public open space, for leisure, active play, or enhanced natural spaces); and,

 - 5. industrial.

-All development in Mixed Use areas fall within one of these five categories.
-Industrial uses are typically discouraged in residential mixed use areas.
-However, if the developer can demonstrate that industrial uses are compatible and appropriate in Mixed Use Regional (MU-R), Mixed Use Non-Residential (MU-NR), or Mixed Use Interchange (MU-I) areas, the City will consider industrial uses when proposed as part of a larger Mixed Use development.
+All development in Mixed Use areas fall within one of these five generalized land use types.
+Land uses requiring industrial zoning are discouraged in mixed use areas with existing or expected residential uses.
+However, if the developer can demonstrate that industrial uses are compatible and appropriate, the City will consider industrial uses when proposed as part of a larger Mixed Use conceptual plan.